FluffyFlower/FluffyFlower.github.io/README.md

 I’ve worked on projects like a **3D Linux settings manager** that mirrors Nvidia’s control panel on Windows.
 It integrates with **DXVK and vkBasalt**, manages persistent configuration files, and handles complex system-level interactions.
 I use libraries like **PyQt6** for GUIs, and for web stuff I’ve dabbled with **React** and **Vue**, but I try to keep things simple and readable, avoiding unnecessary abstraction whenever possible.

 Beyond building tools, I’m naturally curious and like to experiment.
 Currently, I’m researching and prototyping an **AI using Mistral**, combining **retrieval-augmented generation (RAG) with YAML and JSON** to give it **personality, memory, and a reasoning engine**.
-It’s an exploration of how intelligent systems can simulate emotional experience, learn over time, and interact in a more lifelike, human-aware way.
+It’s an exploration of how intelligent systems can simulate emotional experience, learn over time, and interact in a more lifelike, human aware way.
 I bring the same creativity, curiosity, and playful energy to my coding projects as I do to this AI experimentation.

 Basically, I like **clear, reliable, step-by-step code**, but I’m more than a coder.
 Fun, mischievous, and a little chaotic at times, I enjoy building systems that just work while exploring ideas that push boundaries.
 Whether it’s automation, game tooling, system optimization, or AI research, I focus on **making tools and experiences that are solid, maintainable, and thoughtfully designed**.